csinn/Painted-Prosthetics/Documents/UseCasesForWebsite.md

               maybe a telephone number and the visitor choose to donate a add on the form.

-***View public gallery*** which can also be found with a link on the menu of the site.
+- ***View public gallery*** which can also be found with a link on the menu of the site.
 The images will be sorted with the latest one first.

+_ *** View public gallery with fan submission.
+Which can be found with a link on the menu of the site.
+Here the drawings made by the app are shown

 - ***View info page*** by following the link on the menu of the website.
 On the info page the visitor can read information about the mission of this project and how it’s started, success stories and comments of the artist involved.